stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

       --change    collects data to update the file data/lineage.csv.
 Requires 0 as argument.
 See doc.
       --print     prints the file data/lineage.csv.
 Requires 0 as argument.
 See doc.

-<h3>Execute CRISPRbuilder-TB with a SRA reference</h3>
+### Executing CRISPRbuilder-TB with a SRA reference

 You can run the package if you wish to find information regarding a specific SRA.
-From the directory containing the package, use the command prompt to write:
+From the directory containing the package, write in the command prompt:

     python3 CRISPRbuilder-TB --collect {SRA_reference}

-This package uses the included version 3.6.4 of Python, which is why it is necessary to precise python3 in the command line, in case the default version on your computer would be 2.7.
+This package uses version 3.6.4 of Python, which is why it is necessary to precise python3 in the command line, in case the default version on your computer is different.

-**Caution:** the instruction above won't work if you're already in the package.
+**Caution:** the instruction above won't work if you're already in the package CRISPRbuilder-TB.

-**Exemple:** to find information about SRR8368696
+**Exemple:** to find information about SRR8368696, write:

     python3 CRISPRbuilder-TB --collect SRR8368696

-### Execute CRISPRbuilder-TB with a list of SRA references
+### Executing CRISPRbuilder-TB with a list of SRA references

-To run the package with a list of SRA references, this list must be composed of one SRA reference per line in a .txt format file.
-Then, if you wish to find information regarding a list of specific SRAs, stay in the directory containing the package and use the command prompt to write:
+To run the package with a list of SRA references, this list must be composed of one SRA reference per line in a txt format file.
+Then, if you wish to find information regarding a list of specific SRAs, stay in the directory containing the package and write in the command prompt:

     python3 CRISPRbuilder-TB --list {path_to_the_file}

-**Exemple:** to find information about the different SRA included in the file **my_file.txt** from the **Documents** directory.
+**Exemple:** to find information about the different SRAs included in the file **my_file.txt** from the **Documents** directory, write:

     python3 CRISPRbuilder-TB --list /Documents/my_file.txt

-<h3>Print the database lineage.csv</h3>
+### Printing the database lineage.csv

+If you want to consult the **lineage.csv** database, stay in the directory containing the package and write in the command prompt:

     python3 CRISPRbuilder-TB --print 0

 **Caution:** it is necessary to add the 0 after `--print`.

-The command prompt will then display the content of the database **lineage.csv**:
+The program will then display the content of the database **lineage.csv** whose extract can be read below:

     lineage, Position, Gene coord., Allele change, Codon number, Codon change, Amino acid change, Locus Id, Gene name, Gene type, Type of mutation, 5' gene, 3' gene, Strand, Sublineage surname, Essential, Origin, 4.1.1, 3798451, , C/G, , GGG/GGC, G/G, Rv3383c, idsB, non essential, syn, 3797437, 398489, -, X, , Stucki et al.,